aramejan/sweetlime/README.md

 Jumpbox is allow us to have a secure access and monitor the servers and single box.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 - Logs the file data and send them to ELK.
 - _TODO: What does Metricbeat record?
 -